Shutter-Island-Team/Shutter-island/README.md

 ## Known issues
 ### Boid issues (last update : 06/09/2016)

-* On rare occasion, an exception occur following a bad management of the boid when it moves from one cell to an other in the grid (06/08/2016)
+* On rare occasion, an exception occur following a bad management of the boid when it moves from one cell to an other in the grid (06/08/2016);
-* If a boid gets too close to the border of the map and depending on the precision of the grid, an exception will occur (06/08/2016)
+* If a boid gets too close to the border of the map and depending on the precision of the grid, an exception will occur (06/08/2016);
-* The boid can have unexpected behavior when walking on the mountains
+* The boid can have unexpected behavior when walking on the mountains.

-### Terrain issues (last update : 06/09/2016)
+### Terrain issues (last update : 06/22/2016)

 * Sometimes, a small wall can cut the map in two.
 This is due to the interpolation extending the influence of the mountain on a horizontal/vertical line.
-* The computation of lake connexity is actually not correct.
-Because lakes are treated in a specific order, two lakes can sometimes not be connected if they are connected through another lake that is treated after these two.

 ## Acknowledgements

-A very warm thank to our two awesome teachers who helped us during the project :
+A very warm thank you to our two awesome computer graphics teachers who helped us during this project :
 * DELAME Thomas ([website](http://virtual-atom.com/))
 * MANTEAUX Pierre-Luc ([github](http://manteapi.github.io/))

 ## License

-See LICENSE
+See LICENSE.

 ## Bibliography

-See BIBLIOGRAPHY.md
+See BIBLIOGRAPHY.md.

 ## Credits